 Here is a radical thought: be careful when placing boundaries on friends or family.
 They deserve and expect open dialogue and conflict resolution instead of distance and avoidance.
-If the conflict is with a friend, that relationship demands a thorough discussion toward resolution – even if both sides agree to disagree.
-If resolution is not possible, then question the level of friendship.
+If the conflict is with a friend, that relationship demands a thorough discussion toward resolution.
+Yes, even if both sides agree to disagree.
+If resolution is not possible, then you might question the level of friendship.

 If the issue is with a family member, here again that relationship demands open, non-judgmental dialogue.
 Understandably, family relationships can get complicated.
 These are my blood.
 We share a genetic pool.
 I’ve grown up, roughed up, laughed at and with, and grown the closest with them since childhood.
 If at all possible, family should be the last group to warrant boundaries instead of reconciliation.

 Scripture outlines the process of reconciliation.
 If we “remember your brother has something against you, leave your gift there before the altar, and…be reconciled to your brother” (Matthew 5:23-24).

 Reconciliation Versus Boundaries